facebook/react-native-website/website/versioned_docs/version-0.63/linking.md

 #### 1. If the app is already open, the app is foregrounded and a Linking event is fired

-You can handle these events with `Linking.addEventListener(url, callback)`.
+You can handle these events with `Linking.addEventListener('url', callback)`.

 #### 2. If the app is not already open, it is opened and the url is passed in as the initialURL

-You can handle these events with `Linking.getInitialURL(url)` -- it returns a Promise that resolves to the url, if there is one.
+You can handle these events with `Linking.getInitialURL()` -- it returns a Promise that resolves to the url, if there is one.

 ---